eGroupTeam/react-material-components/stories/doc/radioGroup.md

-Compose component Radio into group.
+Compose multiple components `Radio` into a group.